spotify/semantic-metrics/README.md

 metric names containing tags through [MetricId](api/src/main/java/com/spotify/metrics/core/MetricId.java).

+For an example of a semantic metric schema, see [data model](https://spotify.github.io/heroic/docs/data_model#series).

 # Usage

 The following are the interfaces and classes that _has_ to be used from this